Connect with us

 Updated on

-The project, whose contractual completion date is February 6, was expected to close in June 2024 after the contractor, China Gezhouba Group Company (CGGC), applied for more time to complete the first phase of the Sh81.89 billion project.
+The project, whose contractual completion date was February 6, was expected to be finalized last month after the contractor, China Gezhouba Group Company (CGGC), applied for more time to complete phase one of the project.

 On December 31, 2021, CGGC successfully diverted a section of the Athi River into two giant tunnels to facilitate on-site excavation.

-According to the company, the tunnels – 700 metres long with a diametre of 12 metres – would be used as substitute waterways where Athi River would change course before later joining the original path to the Indian Ocean.
+The company said the tunnels – 700 metres long with a diameter of 12 metres – would be used as substitute waterways where Athi River would change course before later joining the original path to the Indian Ocean.

-This would allow the construction of a rock field dam wall that would be 87 meters high and the installation of main and minor spillways for excess water flow.
+This would allow the construction of a rock field dam wall that would be 87 metres high and the installation of main and minor spillways for excess water flow.

-The Thwake Dam project, considered the second-largest in the country after the Masinga Dam on the border of Embu, Kitui, and Machakos counties, is jointly funded by the African Development Bank (AfDB) and the Government of Kenya.
+Thwake Dam, which is considered the second-largest in the country after the Masinga Dam on the border of Embu, Kitui, and Machakos counties, is jointly funded by the African Development Bank (AfDB) and the Government of Kenya.

 It will be implemented in four phases.